dotlang/language/doc/RFE.md

 q: why do we need to "close" a channel? write stop writing, reader won't have any more data to read!
 so:
 3. `ch_w: fn(data: int, timeout: int -> bool)`
+to simulate write block until data is read, you can write the data and then immediately write something else. it will be blocked until prev data is read (for channel of size 1)

 ? - Can I treat file/socket/console and all other IOs as channels? or maybe I can say: everything is a file.